wbaballard/Guardian-API-Privacy/README.md

 Pulling privacy-related articles from theguardian.com

 # Description
 This is a very rough, but functional, project drafted to support some privacy research.
 Feel free to adapt as needed.
+Results are included within GuardianMerge.